VDC: Virtual Design & Construction | Autodesk

 Virtual Design and Construction Software

-Learn how VDC technology via the Autodesk® AEC Collection helps you to increase collaboration, control costs and improve quality on your construction projects.
+Learn how VDC technology via the Autodesk® AEC Collection helps you increase collaboration, control costs, and improve quality on your construction projects.

 Virtual Design and Construction (VDC) is a type of technology that creates digital models of buildings and project sites.
-Architects, engineers and contractors use VDC models to visualise and plan building designs, processes, schedules, budgets and more.
-VDC technology allows companies to analyse construction plans from start to finish before breaking ground.
+Architects, engineers, and contractors use VDC models to visualize and plan building designs, processes, schedules, budgets, and more.
+VDC technology allows companies to analyze construction plans from start to finish before breaking ground.

-VDC and building information modelling (BIM) technology are related, but differ in purpose.
+VDC and building information modeling (BIM) technology are related, but differ in purpose.
 BIM technology creates a digital representation of a physical building.
-VDC technology uses 3D BIM models and other information to digitally plan out all aspects of a construction project – from estimating costs to scheduling and risk management.
+VDC technology uses 3D BIM models and other information to digitally plan out all aspects of a construction project—from estimating costs to scheduling and risk management.

 Image courtesy of KlingStubbins

 The risk of human error is inherent in construction workflows.
-VDC technology allows you to build a project virtually, then track construction progress, optimise processes, minimise waste and validate installations.
-The workflow becomes more efficient, quality improves and risk is reduced.
+VDC technology allows you to build a project virtually then track construction progress, optimize processes, minimize waste, and validate installations.
+The workflow becomes more efficient, quality improves, and risk is reduced.

-When applied properly, VDC technology helps save time and money, from delivering more accurate preconstruction cost analysis to optimised detailing for more accurate bids and estimates.
+When applied properly, VDC technology helps save time and money, from delivering more accurate preconstruction cost analysis to optimized detailing for more accurate bids and estimates.

-VDC technology allows multiple multi-disciplinary parties to collaborate in a virtual environment, providing everyone with the most up-to-date design information and enhancing off-site co-ordination.
+VDC technology allows multiple multi-disciplinary parties to collaborate in a virtual environment, providing everyone the most current design information and enhancing off-site coordination.

-Preconstruction visualisation helps allocate proper funding to important construction aspects.
-Modelling through each phase of construction eliminates field errors and further improves quality outcomes.
+Preconstruction visualization helps allocate proper funding to important construction aspects.
+Modeling through each phase of construction eliminates field errors and further improves quality outcomes.

-VDC technology allows stakeholders to identify and assess safety concerns before building begins to reduce hazards that lead to incidents on site and minimise social and environmental impact.
+VDC technology allows stakeholders to identify and assess safety concerns before building begins to reduce hazards that lead to incidents onsite and minimize social and environmental impact.

-The AEC Collection allows VDC teams to plan, design, construct and manage buildings virtually using integrated CAD and BIM tools.
-Mitigate risks early by optimising designs for constructability.
+The AEC Collection allows VDC teams to plan, design, construct, and manage buildings virtually using integrated CAD and BIM tools.
+Mitigate risks early by optimizing designs for constructability.
 Reliably measure quantities to estimate construction costs.
-Co-ordinate models to reduce costly field co-ordination issues and so much more.
+Coordinate models to reduce costly field coordination issues, and so much more.

 Use powerful BIM and CAD workflows to design and build with confidence.

 Get a VDC manager’s approach to drone deployment on large-scale projects.
-Learn about trends and regulations in UAV use, how to outsource deployment and prepare, deliver and analyse drone outputs, and more
+Learn about trends and regulations in UAV use, how to outsource deployment, and prepare, deliver, and analyze drone outputs and more.

 Get an executive overview of the features and benefits of VDC and BIM technology and how they apply to construction projects.